-Selena Galaviz concentrates her practice in all aspects of complex civil litigation, including environmental litigation, complex business disputes, and class actions.
-Ms. Galaviz currently represents the Navajo Nation, an aerospace manufacturer in a dispute involving unfair competition and misappropriation of trade secrets claims, and a pharmaceutical company in a putative class action suit alleging false advertising claims.
+Selena Galaviz concentrates her practice on all aspects of complex civil litigation, including environmental litigation, complex business disputes, and class actions.
+Ms. Galaviz’s current clients include the Navajo Nation, an aerospace manufacturer in a dispute involving unfair competition and misappropriation of trade secrets claims, and a pharmaceutical company in a putative class action suit alleging false advertising claims.

-- Altamar Brands, LLC v.
-Numero Ocho, Ltd. Representing a brand manager and distributor of alcoholic spirits in a contract dispute against a U.K. entity.
+Representing Altamar Brands LLC, a brand manager and distributor of alcoholic spirits, in a contract dispute against a UK entity, Numero Ocho.
+Ltd.